Advertisement

 As recently as May 2021, prominent Austrian figures have publicly pushed back against EU efforts to cap cash payments at €10,000

-Finance Minister Gernot Blümel emphasised the national preference for cash payments - no matter what was being purchased.
+Then Finance Minister Gernot Blümel emphasised the national preference for cash payments - no matter what was being purchased.

-“We will not accept a creeping abolition of cash", Blümel explained, saying that cash was "still the most important and preferred means of payment, especially in Austria".
+“We will not accept a creeping abolition of cash", Blümel explained, saying that cash was "still the most important and preferred means of payment, especially in Austria."

 A look inside the average Austrian's wallet.
 Photo: ARMEND NIMANI / AFP A peek inside the average Austrian's wallet.
 Photo: ARMEND NIMANI / AFP